-Easy DIY Garden Project #1: Make an herb planter from a wagon.
+#1: Make an herb planter from a wagon

-First you will need a drill with a medium (1/4″) high-speed steel bit.
-You will also need some supplies: enough gravel to form a 1″ base layer (this will keep the drainage holes from closing up), about 1″ of potting soil, and a little mulch for the top layer.
-You will also need some potted herb seedlings from your local nursery.
+First, you’ll need a drill with a medium (1/4″) high-speed steel bit to make some drainage holes in the bottom of the wagon.
+To further help with drainage, you’ll need to put enough gravel to form a 1″ base layer at the bottom.
+On top of this, you’ll want about 1″ of potting soil, and a little mulch for the top layer.
+You will also need some seeds or potted herb seedlings from your local nursery.